 - Degree in English Literature.

-James Delingpole is an English columnist and anti-windfarm activist who primarily writes for The Daily Telegraph and The Spectator.
+James Delingpole is an English columnist and anti-windfarm activist who formerly blogged for The Daily Telegraph, and occasionally writes for The Spectator.
 Delingpole describes himself as a "libertarian conservative" and climate change skeptic.

 Delingpole has written several books including Watermelons: How the Environmentalists are Killing the Planet, Destroying the Economy and Stealing Your Children's Future.
 He has his own website at www.jamesdelingpole.com.

 Stance on Climate Change